+The aim of the sampling approaches is to draw a frame sample from the whole population, so that the results of studying the sample can then be generalized back to the population (Ritchie and Lewis, 2003).
+A population of ISO certified Palestinian enterprises was selected from manufacturing cross section.
+Since a phenomenological or interpretive approach has been used in this research, Palestinian business lieutenants would be the right personnel to describe things and experience things through their senses (Patton, 2002).
 Questionnaires surveys encompass a variety of instruments in which the subject responds to a written question to elicit reactions, beliefs and attitudes.
-Most survey research on ABC used mainly structured questionnaire and to a lesser extent interviews in Europe (see Table 2); for behavioural, organizational and technical variables.
-The purpose of this questionnaire survey is to identify many heuristic variables (see Table 1) for categories that would provide knowledge on both product costing practices in Palestine, and on the ABC implementation, especially the aftermath of the second uprising economic crisis in 2004 to contest a theoretical research model (see Fig.4).
+Most survey research on ABC used mainly structured questionnaire and to a lesser extent interviews in Europe (see Table 2); for behavioral, organizational and technical variables.
+The purpose of this questionnaire survey is to identify many heuristic variables(see Table 1) for categories that would provide knowledge on both product costing practices in Palestine, and on the ABC implementation, especially the aftermath of the second uprising economic crisis in 2004 to contest a theoretical research model (see Fig.4).
 So, the concept of ABC is innovative management accounting systems that would be ambitious reforms of the costing methods for Palestinian manufacturing enterprises that are no longer produce a narrow range of products as decades ago when traditional costing system was designed.
-Palestinian enterprises would be therefore reflecting the true product cost in order to fight competition, and they would utilize the system for more purposes: stock valuation, planning, control and decisionmaking.
+Palestinian enterprises would be therefore reflecting the true product cost in order to fight competition, and they would utilize the system for more purposes: stock valuation, planning, control and decision-making.

 In general, adoption and implementation of management innovations are usually affected by financial resources of the enterprise and its capacity to teach (Porter, 1996).
 It was also expected that if an enterprise introduces ABC, it will subsequently utilizes the cost reduction as a function of quality management improvement (Foster, 2010).

-Also, it soon claimed ABC major advantages that overcame the limitations of TCA despite of rising number of questions concerned with adoption and implementation (Byrne et al.,
+Also, it soon claimed ABC major advantages that overcame the limitations of TCA despite of rising number of questions concerned with adoption and implementation (Byrne et al., 2009).

-2009).
 However, Ittner et al. (2002) stated that ABC would only have indirect effect on financial efficiency.
 Hence, the success of ABC would have an impact on management decisions-making, personnel performance evaluation, production and operation, other relevant organizational matching factors to its own environment.
-The conceptual framework (Fig.4) illustrates the relationship between such interactive parameters.
+The conceptual framework correlated interactive parameters.
 The types of cost drivers are as follows: (1) transaction drivers, such as the number of customer orders, the number of purchase orders, the number of facility inspection performed, and other, (2) duration drivers, such as set-up machine hours, labor hours, production hours, inspection hours, loading hours and others and (3) intensity drivers, such as each over-time hours will be charged at double the normal wage per hour, each overseas order is one and half times of local purchase order.